 Carol Jacobsen on Domestic Violence in the Pandemic

-Carol Jacobsen, Stamps Professor and Director of the Michigan Women’s Clemency Project, was recently quoted in Bridge article about the amplified impact of the coronavirus pandemic on victims of domestic violence.
+Carol Jacobsen, Stamps Professor and Director of the Michigan Women’s Clemency Project, was recently quoted in a Bridge article about the amplified impact of the coronavirus pandemic on victims of domestic violence.

 The article details ways that advocacy groups are advising people in times when close proximity to the abuser is unavoidable, including coordination with a friend or neighbor to set up a signal, like putting up a piece of paper in a certain window that means it’s time to get help.
 Additionally, shelters across Michigan are partnering with hotels to provide more housing for victims that may need to escape.
 The state Housing Development Authority recently set aside $500,000 for the network of shelters to spend on supplies, safety materials, and additional housing.